What if our perception of emotion is fundamentally flawed?

 What’s next?

-Subtang model teaches you to reduce destructive behavioral patterns to the core emotions of fear, anger, sadness, and anxiety.
-By simplifying the matter, you can see the unresolved connection problem underlying your behaviors.
+Subtang model teaches you to reduce dark patterns to primary emotions.
+By simplifying the matter, you can see the unresolved connection problem underlying your behavior.

 Let’s grab a pen and paper